Indre-V/bee-aware/README.md

 ### Logo and Images

-Website logo is Microsoft Emoji of the bee.
+Website logo is Emoji of the bee.
 Other images were used from the internet to compliment the information on the website.
 All images have alt tags to comply with accessibility guidelines.
 I have also compressed larger images to optimise website performance.
 Imagery combined with other visual elements help to provide enjoyable experience throughout the website.

 ### Structure